Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Bouncers, walkers and rockers

-Health professionals also don’t recommend the use of baby walkers or door bouncers.
+Health professionals don’t recommend the use of baby walkers or door bouncers.
 Firstly this is for safety reasons – even with an adult keeping an eye on them, accidents happen and little ones can fall or trap their arms or legs.
 Secondly, it’s important to give children plenty of opportunities to move about on the floor so that they learn about their bodies and explore their environment.
 Because they have to be lifted in and out of a baby walker, it can delay development of the skill of moving into a standing position independently.
 Baby walkers can also encourage children to walk on their toes, a habit they may continue as they start to walk independently.

 Find out more in this parent leaflet from the Association of Paediatric Chartered Physiotherapists.